AdobeDocs/campaign-standard.en/help/automating/using/workflow_created_query_with_complement.md

 snippet: y
 ---

-# Workflow use-case: Create deliveries with a complement {#deliveries-with-complement}
+# Workflow use-case: Creating deliveries with a complement {#deliveries-with-complement}

 You can send an email to customers: one for clients created less than a year ago, one for clients created more than a year ago.